cs1302uga/cs1302-tutorials/web/http.rst

 a "page" or "file", it refers to structured "data" that our program might leverage to accomplish some goal.
 For example, the |GitHubApi| provides URIs for accessing information stored by GitHub.
-Since GitHub supports many open source projects, their API provides a URI for structured data about open source software licenses.
+Since GitHub supports many open-source projects, their API provides a URI for structured data about open-source software licenses.
 The example below builds an
 |HttpRequest| to |get_a_license|_ (in this case, the MIT license) using the
 |GitHubApi|.
 According to GitHub's API documentation, they recommend setting the
 "Accept" header when building a request -- headers are one way to provide an HTTP server with more